 So in the mid 80s, now we were running the Trent & doing the jukebox in there, it was a natural progression to start to Dj & spin tunes in public.

 With our strong Jazz, Disco, Funk & Northern Soul background, we were already well on the way to having a really great music collection & were eager to share all our top tunes with anyone who would listen.

-We had tunes nobody else had & we had never met people who were more into music & record collecting than we were.
+We had tunes nobody else had & we'd never (other than a couple of total Northern obsessives) met people who were more into music & record collecting than we were.